ni/nilrt/README.md

     Boot your NI Linux Real-Time compatible hardware from the recovery disk and follow on-screen instructions to perform a factory reset.

-6. (Optional/Advanced) Build a NILRT Software Development Kit (SDK) with GCC compiler toolchain.

-    Run the following to build an SDK for x64 Linux machines:

-        SDKMACHINE=x86_64 bitbake -c populate_sdk host-toolchain-sysroot

-    Run the following to build an SDK for x86 Windows machines:

-        SDKMACHINE=i686-mingw32 bitbake -c populate_sdk host-toolchain-sysroot

-    The resulting archives are located at the following paths for Linux and Windows, respectively:

-        tmp-glibc/deploy/sdk/oecore-x86_64-*.sh
-        tmp-glibc/deploy/sdk/oecore-i686-*.tar.bz2

-    The Linux archive is a self-extracting shell script (a.k.a. shar).
-To install the SDK, copy archive to your build machine and run it with the following arguments to extract into your $HOME directory:

-        /path/to/oecore-x86_64-*.sh -y -d "$HOME/NILRTSDK"

-    $HOME/NILRTSDK/sysroots/x86_64-nilrtsdk-linux/ is a *NIX style system root (sysroot) for your build machine.
-It contains a GCC cross-compiler which may run on your build machine to produce NILRT binaries.

-    The other directory under $HOME/NILRTSDK/sysroots/ is an NILRT system root containing headers and shared libraries that GCC may link during it's build process.
-These are the same files you might find on an NILRT system.
-The name of this sysroot directory depends on the configured $MACHINE and tuning options in NILRT config files.

-    The Windows archive is a bzipped tarball, which may be extracted by any compatible archiver utility.
-It has a similar directory structure as the Linux shar, but the build system's sysroot is named i686-nilrtsdk-mingw32 instead of x86_64-nilrtsdk-linux.
-It will have the same NILRT sysroot.

 Creating a Docker Build Container
 -----